bzlee-bio/PrIMP/README.md

 > To apply transfer learning, True, if not, False.
 > Pre-trained weights were prepared by training the model with antimicrobial peptide dataset.

+## Dataset used for training PrIMP
+There are dataset for training and evaluate model performance for PrIMP in /Data folder.

 ## Citation